pgpglobal/staging/README.md

     * 185.199.110.153
     * 185.199.111.153
   * Remove and re-add custom domain on GitHub account to trigger the process of enabling HTTPS.
-  * [Enforce HTTPS](https://help.github.com/en/articles/securing-your-github-pages-site-with-https) (this means everything that loads on the page has to start with https instead of http)

 <a id="completed"></a>
 ## Completed